LykourgosS/error-frames-calculator/README.md

 ## Description
 * The program takes a video as an input (make sure video's filename is correct and in the same folder as the executable).
 * Promts the user to select either whole or block-based frame prediction.
 * Calculates the error frames.
-For block-based frame prediction, Two Dimensional Logarithmic Search (TDLS) is used.
+For block-based frame prediction, Logarithmic Search is used.
 * Returns a video with the error frames.

 (Note: Installation of Python libraries cv2 and numpy is required.)